0xhaven/match/README.md

 # match
-Go library to determine whether JSON bodies are equal
+Go library to determine whether JSON bodies or other values are deeply equal, ignoring slice/array ordering.